 Use this “At A Glance Guide” to learn the statewide rules of civil procedure (Illinois Compiled Statutes and Illinois Supreme Court Rules) applicable to requests for production in Illinois Circuit Court.
-For more detailed information, including local rules, on requests for production in a specific Illinois Circuit Court, please see the SmartRules Illinois Circuit Court Request for Production Guide for the court where your action is pending.
+For more detailed information on requests for production in a specific Illinois Circuit Court, including local rules, please see the Illinois Request for Production guides for the court where your action is pending.

 Request for Production Rules

 Any party may, by written request to any other party:

 1. Direct the production, copying reproduction, photographing, testing or sampling of specified documents, objects or tangible things whenever relevant to the subject matter of the action.